shakewingo/shakewingo.github.io/_posts/2020-6-5-GD-vs-OLS.md

   <img width="400" height="250" src="https://raw.githubusercontent.com/shakewingo/shakewingo.github.io/master/images/cost_function.png">
 </p>

-In order to get the minimum point, the algorithm will start from a higher point, using learning rate and derivatives / slope through many iterations until it gets there.
+In order to get the minimum point, the algorithm will start from a higher point $\theta_i$, using learning rate and derivatives / slope through many iterations until it gets there.
 Both derivaties $\frac{\partial J}{\partial \boldsymbol \theta}$ and learning rate $\alpha$ will impact on how fast the algorithm goes until it reaches the bottom.
 If $\alpha$ is too large, it can bring in divergent problem too.
 Because of this, normalization and wisely choose $\alpha$ within the model becomes important.